 After his fellowship, Dr. Day practiced at the Greenbrier Medical Institute in West Virginia doing primary care sports medicine, musculoskeletal ultrasound, concussion management and manipulative therapy.
 He was responsible for medical coverage for the PGA, professional tennis events, and local high school athletes.
 He continues to participate in medical coverage for the U.S. Olympic Ski and Snowboard team.

-Dr. Day specializes in concussion management, manipulative medicine and non-surgical approaches for orthopaedic and musculoskeletal problems and injuries.
+Dr. Day specializes in concussion management, manipulative medicine and non-surgical approaches for orthopedics and musculoskeletal problems and injuries.
 He also has experience in advanced treatments such as diagnostic and therapeutic musculoskeletal ultrasound and regenerative medicine injections.

 50 Middle Rd